-[UPDATE] [UPDATE] The County currently is a plaintiff in a lawsuit in the Superior Court of the State of California in the County of San Mateo, Case No. 17 CIV 03222 currently before the 9th Circuit Court of Appeals, Case No. 18-15499.
+The County currently is a plaintiff in a lawsuit in the Superior Court of the State of California in the County of San Mateo, Case No. 17 CIV 03222 which was before the 9th Circuit Court of Appeals, Case No. 18-15499, and which is pending a decision in the United States Supreme Court in a similar case.
 The defendants include the largest oil and coal companies operating in the US.
 The lawsuit alleges various causes of action directly or indirectly related to climate change resulting from the defendants' production, promotion, marketing, and use of fossil fuel products, simultaneous concealment of the known hazards of those products, and their championing of antiregulation and anti-science campaigns.
 The lawsuit also alleges that the County has already incurred millions of dollars of expenses related to planning for and predicting future sea level rise injuries to its real property, improvements thereon, civil infrastructure, and citizens, to preemptively mitigate and/or prevent such injuries.
 The lawsuit further alleges that the assessed value of parcels threatened with serious or permanent inundation as a result of sea level rise totaled in the billions of dollars and that hundreds of millions of dollars in assessed property values could be at risk from erosion on the Coastside north of Half Moon Bay.

-The 2021A Bonds are limited obligations payable solely from, and secured solely by, the Revenues consisting primarily of Base Rental Payments to be made by the County from its General Fund for the right of the County to use and occupy the Leased Property.
-The complaint filed by the County specifically references an area where certain of the Leased Property (County Office Building #2 and the Regional Operations Center) is located as being threatened with flooding and other harm from sea level rise.
-The County expects to release both the County Office Building #2 and the Regional Operation Center from the Leased Property in 2028.
+The 2021 Bonds are limited obligations payable solely from, and secured solely by, the Revenues consisting primarily of Base Rental Payments to be made by the County from its General Fund for the right of the County to use and occupy the Leased Property.
+The complaint filed by the County specifically references an area where certain of the Leased Property (County Office Building No. 2 and the Regional Operations Center) is located as being threatened with flooding and other harm from sea level rise.
+The County expects to release both the County Office Building No. 2 and the Regional Operation Center from the Leased Property in 2028.
 See, "THE LEASED PROPERTY" herein.
 Base Rental Payments will be abated during any period in which by reason of any damage or destruction there is substantial interference with the use and occupancy of the Leased Property by the County.
 In addition, the amount of property and other tax revenues available to the General Fund may be reduced in the event of widespread damage to property in the County even if there is no abatement of Base Rental Payments.